WELCOME TO COATES STREET PRESBYTERIAN CHURCH

 Who We Are

-The members of Coates Street Presbyterian Church minister to Moberly and the surrounding community by participating in the work of Christos Center, Community Daycare, Jump Start Tutoring, Buddy Backpacks, Safe Passage and the Randolph County Ministerial Alliance.
+The members and Deacons of Coates Street Presbyterian Church minister to Moberly and the surrounding community by participating in the work of Christos Center, Community Childcare & Learning Center, Moberly Home to School Resource, Safe Passage, Randolph County Ministerial Alliance, Coyote Hill Fostering Service of Moberly and Rooted 242.
 We are also active in the Randolph Caring Communities West End Projects.

-We offer Sunday School and Youth Programs, including Vacation Bible School, Summer Youth Camp and Youth Retreats.
+We offer Sunday School for adults and Children and various Youth Programs, including weekly group meetings with activities, Vacation Bible School, Summer Youth Camp and Youth Retreats.

 You may reach us at: